cminyard/pat/README.md

 ```

 The "gensio" string tells Pat how to connect to the TNC.
 If you are
 running direwolf on the local system, the default is correct.
-If you
+Otherwise replace "localhost" with the proper host and the "8001" with
-need to specify kiss parameters, you would add (parm=a,parm=b) after
+the port number you need.
+If you need to specify kiss parameters, you
-kiss in the gensio string, like "kiss(txdelay=100),tcp,...".
-See the
+would add (parm=a,parm=b) after kiss in the gensio string, like
-gensio.5 man page for details on this.
+"kiss(txdelay=100),tcp,...".
+See the gensio.5 man page for details on
+this.

 If you have a serial TNC, you would use something like the following
 for the gensio string: